-The left panel of Figure 4 implies that the national-level pattern of uninformed voting is a function of two factors: national partisan environment and incumbent party.
-Uninformed voters favor incumbent party but balance against the overly skewed national partisan environment.
-The left panel shows that after controlling for incumbent party, the stronger the partisan skew towards Republican (the higher the score of national PVI) the less likely uninformed voters are to vote for Republican.
-The fitted lines with 95% confidence interval from EDV regression show that two factors produce almost a perfect fit of the variations in average uninformed vote probabilities.
+The left panel of Figure 4 implies that the national-level pattern of uninformed voting is a function of two factors: the national partisan environment and the incumbent party.
+Uninformed voters favor the incumbent party but balance against the overly skewed national partisan environment.
+The left panel shows that after controlling for the incumbent party, the stronger the partisan skew towards Republican (the higher the score of national PVI), the less likely uninformed voters are to vote for Republican candidates.
+The fitted lines with the 95% confidence interval from the EDV regression show that two factors produce almost a perfect fit of the variations in average uninformed vote probabilities.
 The right panel indicates that this pattern does not exist for informed voters: The average predicted probability of informed votes are mostly unresponsive to the change in incumbent party and the national partisan environment.

-Figure 4: National Partisan Environment and Predicted Presidential Vote Probability in ANES (1972-2016)
+Figure 4: National partisan environment and predicted presidential vote probability in ANES (1972–2016).